Do Kwon: Class Actions and Forced Arbitration

-Arrest warrants
+Arrest

 On 21 June 2022, YTN reported that prosecutors were looking to invalidate Kwon's South Korean passport.
 On 14 September 2022, a South Korean court issued an arrest warrant for Kwon and five others on allegations of violations of Korean capital markets law.
 The prosecutor's office said all six individuals were located in Singapore.
 On 19 September 2022, the Seoul Southern District Prosecutors' Office said they had begun the procedure to place Kwon on the Interpol red notice list and revoke his passport.
-In December 2022, South Korean authorities shared their belief that Kwon was hiding in Serbia, as this country doesn't have an extradition treaty with South Korea.
+In December 2022, South Korean authorities shared their belief that Kwon was hiding in Serbia, which did not have an extradition treaty with South Korea.